Digital Fabrics for 3D Clothing Simulation

 3D Fabrics Unified

-In the quest to make the development process more streamlined and efficient, many 3D software providers already promote their technologies as tools to reduce and ultimately eliminate the need for physical samples.
+To make the development process more streamlined and efficient, many 3D software providers already promote their technologies as tools to reduce and ultimately eliminate the need for physical samples.
 One must notice that the accuracy of the digital sample requires far more than aesthetic appeal.
 Technical data such as garment and fabric construction and digital translation are essential for digital garment creation.

-However, the simple digital fabric file format differs for all 3D systems, creating inconsistency in the 3D draping simulation results.
+However, the simple digital fabric file format differs for all 3D systems, creating inconsistent 3D draping simulation results.
 Consequently, the need for digital fabric files compatible with all 3D systems is growing.
 U3M (Unified 3D material) is making its way to bridge the differences among 3D digital fabric files by replacing proprietary material formats with a single open-source format.
 If the U3M file format becomes a standard to accurately simulate digital fabrics (both physical and visual) on all 3D simulation software, it would be a giant leap forward for the entire effort to digitize the apparel industry.

 Digital Fabric Libraries